jtpio/jtpio.github.io/_posts/2015-05-11-trello-reading-stats.md

 The first part of the analysis focuses on visualizing and understanding the data.

-Everything is explained in the following iPython notebook.
+Everything is explained in the following Jupyter Notebook.
 Go and check it out!

 <p class="bigger">
-	<a href="http://nbviewer.ipython.org/github/jtpio/data-playground/blob/master/trello/personal-trello-stats.ipynb">Finding out what I like using Trello - Part 1 (iPython notebook)</a>
+	<a href="http://nbviewer.jupyter.org/github/jtpio/data-playground/blob/master/trello/personal-trello-stats.ipynb">Finding out what I like using Trello - Part 1 (Jupyter Notebook)</a>
 </p>

 ## Next steps